sledorze/morphic-ts/README.md

 This is not an exhaustive list, because the design of Morphic enables to define more and more `Interpreters` for your `Schemas` (composed of `Algebras`).

 ## ADT Manipulation

+Note: ADT behaviour is available via Summoners; however it is also available without the derivation machinery, hence this paragraph, which also applies to summoned Morphs.

 ADT stands for `Algebraic Data Types`, this may be strange, just think about it as the pattern to represent your casual Business objects